 Foster a Dog

-Not sure you want a long-term commitment, but would like a pet in your life?
+If you're not sure you want a long-term commitment, but you would like a pet in your life, fostering a dog could be a great option for you.
 Animal rescue groups are always in need of good foster homes.
-Opening your home to a foster pet can help that pet become more socialized and accustomed to home living, making the pet more easily adoptable.
+Opening your home to a foster pet can help that pet become more socialized and accustomed to home living, making the pet more easily adopted.
 Who knows, you may even find that you can adopt the pet for your own.

 Other Ways to Help